This Australian article shows the state of the art in biogas recovery and consumption.

 click the image to view the infographic

-Solving the problem is definitely not a simple matter as many factors ranging from improved crops to household meal planning and supermarket shelf management to pest control will impact on the loss.
+Solving the problem is definitely not a simple matter as many factors ranging from improved crops to household meal planning and supermarket shelf management to bat removal from fruit storage units will impact on the loss.

 A recent paper called for a “move toward uniformity in date labeling, thereby decreasing confusion among stakeholders and reducing food waste.”